Thiago-de-Sousa/ME396P-AJT-simulation/README.md

  - pip install csv
  - pip install numpy

-The user must download all the files in this repository and keep them in the same directory at all times.
+**The user must download all the files in this repository and keep them in the same directory at all times.
 (The easiest way is to download the repository code as a zip file.)
-Only the folder called "archived" can be deleted.
+Only the folder called "archived" can be deleted.**

 -------------------------------------------
 III.
 WINDPOWERCALC3000_HISTORY INSTRUCTIONS
 -------------------------------------------
-Open WindPowerCalc3000_History.py
+Open WindPowerCalc3000_History.py.
-First ensure that the entire repository was downloaded to one directory, so that helper files can be accessed by the program.

 Once it is running, you will be presented with the welcome interface which will ask you to type a letter to open a module.
 Each valid letter and its corresponding module is shown below.
 (The welcome interface shows these instructions.)
-'w'  Weather Module
+ - 'w'  Weather Module
-'db' Access Wind Turbine Database
+ - 'db' Access Wind Turbine Database
-'s'  SingleTurbine Analysis Module
+ - 's'  SingleTurbine Analysis Module
-'c'  Turbine Comparison Module
+ - 'c'  Turbine Comparison Module
-'q'  Quits the program.
+ - 'q'  Quits the program.

 IMPORTANT: The program must first download weather data for the user's desired location before generating useful plots, so the user's first input should be 'w'.